- Generic name : Ciprofloxacin hydrochloride

 - Severe allergic reactions.

+- Absorption may be significantly reduced by dairy products.
 Ciprofloxacin should not be taken with dairy or calcium-fortified juices alone.

 - Rare cases of vision disturbance 8.

 - Ciprofloxacin may delay the fracture healing 25.
 The experimental research suggests that use of ciprofloxacin during early fracture repair may compromise the process of fracture-healing.

 Ciprofloxacin is a synthetic bactericidal antibiotic that inhibits bacterial nuclear DNA synthesis, so that bacteria rapidly die.
 The target is the enzyme DNA gyrase (topoisomerase II), which is responsible for the supercoiling and uncoiling of the DNA.
 Supercoiling of the DNA allows the long DNA molecule to fit into the cell.
 Uncoiling of the structure is the initiative step for replication, transcription, and repair of the DNA.
 Thus, prolonged inhibition will lead to the death of the cell.